 U.S. Government Sponsored Exchange Programs in Turkmenistan

 Fulbright Visiting Scholar Program (for researchers): The Fulbright Program is a high-level academic exchange program that provides experienced scholars, researchers, and academicians from Turkmenistan with the opportunity to lecture and research at a U.S. university.

 Hubert H. Humphrey Fellowship: The Hubert H. Humphrey Fellowship program brings accomplished mid-level professionals in leadership positions from Turkmenistan to the U.S. for a year of non-degree academic study and the opportunity to build professional ties.

 Study of the U.S. Institutes (SUSI) for Scholars: Study of the United States Institutes (SUSI) for Scholars is a six-week academic program for professionals in Turkmenistan.
 SUSI for Educators promotes a better understanding of the United States among teachers, scholars and other people whose professional responsibilities center on, or are informed by, the study of U.S. society, culture, and institutions.
 Candidates should have an excellent command of English.

-The Study of the U.S. Institutes (SUSI) for Secondary Educators: Study of the United States Institutes (SUSI) for Secondary Educators is an intensive post-graduate level academic programs with integrated study tours whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
+Study of the U.S. Institutes (SUSI) for Secondary Educators: Study of the United States Institutes (SUSI) for Secondary Educators is an intensive post-graduate level academic program with integrated study tours whose purpose is to provide foreign secondary school educators and administrators the opportunity to deepen their understanding of U.S. society, culture, values, and institutions.
 The ultimate goal of the Institutes is to strengthen curricula and to enhance the quality of teaching about the United States in secondary schools and other academic institutions abroad.

 Fulbright Teaching Excellence and Achievement Program: Fulbright Teaching Excellence and Achievement Program, which provides international teachers with unique opportunities to develop expertise in their subject areas, enhance their teaching skills and increase their knowledge about the United States.
 International participants will travel to the United States for a six-week program